 Introduction

-The best resources aren’t consumed once.
-They’re revisited repeatedly.
+The best resources are not consumed once.
+They are revisited repeatedly.

 Why First Viewings Are Limited